ROI of an Optimised User Experience

 - Adaptable ROI frameworks: The book provides ROI calculations tailored to e-commerce, internal systems, and more, making it easier to align benefits with project realities.

-Building on Don Norman’s human-centered foundations, Mayhew and Bias add a rigorous economic dimension: Usability Research is a quantifiable strategic investment that improves user experience while optimizing a company’s economic resources.
+Building on Don Norman’s human-centered foundations, Mayhew and Bias add a rigorous economic dimension: Usability Research is a quantifiable strategic investment that improves user experience while optimising a company’s economic resources.

 Weidan Li, Senior UX Researcher at SEEK, represents a new generation extending Don Norman’s vision by showing that Usability Research is a measurable strategic investment.

-In work published with Optimal Workshop, Li develops the concept of “Efficient Research” — maximizing research impact while reducing time and cost.
+In work published with Optimal Workshop, Li develops the concept of 'Efficient Research', maximising research impact while reducing time and cost.

 Short, targeted cycles can produce tangible, quantified